HosakaKeigo/mcp-server-ga4/README.md

 ### Resources

-*   `ga4://property-info`: Metadata for the GA4 property.
+*   `ga4://property-info`: Metadata for the GA4 property including available dimensions, metrics and comparisons.

+The followings are more lightweight resources.

 *   `ga4://dimensions`: List of available GA4 dimensions.
 *   `ga4://filters-help`: Help documentation on using GA4 filters.
+*   `ga4://metrics`: List of available GA4 metrics.

 ### Prompts